franzenzenhofer/dev-book/_chapters/performance-webfonts.md

 ## Optimize font loading and text rendering

-font file requests only start after the render tree is constructed. in other words, if a @font-face() rule is defined in an external stylesheet, the stylesheet has to be downloaded and parsed first, before the font file request is issued.
+Font file requests only start after the render tree is constructed. in other words, if a @font-face() rule is defined in an external stylesheet, the stylesheet has to be downloaded and parsed first, before the font file request is issued.

 ![image: waterfall request chain]()

-and by default browser don't render text until the font files have been downloaded.
+By default browser don't render text until the font files have been downloaded.

 * always self-host font files: any 3rd party integration adds network overhead
-* ensure early font file downloads by using `<link rel="preload">` or inline the @font-face() rule into the HTML
+* ensure early font file downloads by using `<link rel="preload">` and/or inline the @font-face() rule into the HTML
-* use `font-display: swap` to avoid render blocking (browsers display text in a fallback font until the particular font file arrives)
+* use `font-display: swap` to avoid render blocking (and force browsers to display text in a fallback font until the particular font file arrives)

 ```html